react-native-integrate/integrate/docs/PLIST.md

 #### `label` (string)
 An optional label or description for the task.

+#### `target` (string)
+Specifies the target which contains the plist file.
+Omitting this field means the plist of main app will be modified.

 #### `updates` (array of objects, required)
 An array of update items that define the modifications to be made in the file.
 Each update item contains the following fields: